ZackHine/ViewElement.php/README.md

 If you don't want to use Composer you could download the source here and include the library in your application.
 Just be weary that the documentation here is written assuming Composer is being used.
 Thus, if you're not using Composer some things like paths could end up being different.

 ## Phing Build
 One of the nicest features of ViewElement.php is all of the would-be repetitive work is handled by a Phing Build Task.
-The GenerateView Task looks through all of your HTML files that you pass to it and converts them into a PHP Class.
-This Class can then be used in your application code to set up your view.
+The GenerateView Task looks through all of your HTML files that you pass to it and converts them into PHP Classes.
+The Classes can then be used in your application code to set up your view.
 In order to get the GenerateView Task working please read the information below:

 ### view-element-build.json
 The view-element.build.json file is the configuration file for the GenerateView Phing Task.
 This file must be at the root of your project and currently must exist.